tsbohc/zest.nvim/scripts/readme-template.md

 ### why are there two of each macro?

 At compile time, there is no good way of knowing if a variable contains a function or a string.
 I think so, at least (enlighten me!).
-This means that the type of the argument has to be supplied to the macro.
+This means that the type of the argument has to be supplied to the macro explicitly.

 This is the reason for the having both `def-keymap` and `def-keymap-fn`, for example.

-That said, `def-keymap` can accept functions if they have been wrapped in `v-lua`:
+That said, `def-keymap` and others can accept functions if they have been wrapped in `v-lua`:

 ```clojure
 (fn my-fn []